-- 116. The Defendant Retailers' supply of the Fake Glucosamine Sulfate Supplements to Class Members were "consumer transactions" within the meaning of s.
-1(1) of the Alberta Consumer Protection Act. - 117.
-The Defendant Retailers' action of selling the Fake Glucosamine Sulfate Supplements with the false or misleading representations on the label that the supplements contained glucosamine sulfate is an "unfair practice" within the meaning of s.
-6 of the Alberta Consumer Protection Act. - 118.
-The Class Members suffered loss or damage due to the Defendant Retailers' unfair practice, in the form of paying the purchase price for "glucosamine sulfate", but receiving no glucosamine sulfate, and the Class Members are entitled to either the restitution of the purchase price they paid for the Fake Glucosamine Sulfate Supplements or, in the alternative, damages pursuant to s.
+115.117.
+The Defendants are suppliers and the supply of the Fake Glucosamine Sulfate Supplements to Class Members were "consumer transactions" within the meaning of s.
+1(1) of the Alberta Consumer Protection Act.

+116.118.
+The Defendants' action of manufacturing, advertising, offering and selling the Fake Glucosamine Sulfate Supplements with the false or misleading representations on the label that the supplements contained glucosamine sulfate is an "unfair practice" within the meaning of s.
+6 of the Alberta Consumer Protection Act.

+The Class Members suffered loss or damage due to the Defendants' unfair practice, in the form of paying the purchase price for "glucosamine sulfate", but receiving no glucosamine sulfate, and the Class Members are entitled to either the restitution of the purchase price they paid for the Fake Glucosamine Sulfate Supplements or, in the alternative, damages pursuant to s.
 13(2) or s.
 142(2) of the Alberta Consumer Protection Act.